 Hitori Tips & Tricks

 Do you need help solving your Hitori puzzles?
 Then you’ve come to the right place!
-While Hitori Conquest is a game best experienced and learned alone, there are times that you get stuck on a particular area of the puzzle.
+Like classic card games, Hitori Conquest is a game best experienced alone.
+But there are times that you get stuck on a particular area of the puzzle, and looking for a guide will help you get over this challenge.

 Remember the rules, controls, the logic behind the game, and these helpful tips when these instances happen!